PrinceFroggy/DDT/README.md

 A DesktopDungeons trainer.

 - This trainer works for the current STEAM DesktopDungeons.
+- Use a injector to inject the dynamic link library (.dll) into the DesktopDungeons.exe process
 - Hacks can only be activated once in a dungeon.